Parrots are among the few birds that can learn words and mimic human language.

-Communication is vital for wild flock parrots, so captive parrots talk to their owners because they see them as part of their flock.
+Communication is vital for wild flock parrots, so captive birds vocalize and talk to their owners because they see them as part of their flock.

-While we want to believe that parrots understand what we say, how much of our language they can decipher is the subject of much debate.
+While we want to believe that parrots understand what humans say, how much of our language they can decipher is the subject of much debate.